Requirements for an Erasmus+ Study abroad

 2. Duration of Stay

-- An Erasmus study visit should amount to a minimum of 3 and a maximum of 12 months, all of which must be within a funding period (June 1st until September 30th of the following year).
-The minimum stay of 3 months may only be exceeded if trimester or terms offered at a partner university are shorter.
-Students ca can complete one or more mobility phases per study cycle.
-Each cycle can be funded for a total of 12 months.
-This applies to all study levels.
+An Erasmus study stay should last a minimum of 3 and a maximum of 12 months, which without exception must be within a funding period (June 1 to September 30 of the following year).
+The minimum period of stay of 3 months may only be undercut if a partner university offers trimesters or terms that are shorter.

-- Please note that mobility phases already completed within the framework of LLP-Erasmus+ program are counted towards the maximum period of 12 months/24 months.
+Please note that mobility periods already completed under the LLP-Erasmus+ program (internship, study) will be counted towards the maximum period of 12 months/24 months.

 3. Who is allowed to study abroad with Erasmus+